 - Eve Ensler, champion for women’s rights and author of The Vagina Monologues, does not describe herself as a Christian but clearly was spiritually reborn when she collapsed on an airport floor in the most acute psychological and emotional pain and called out to God to save her.
 He did.
 He relaunched her life and gave her a life-changing contribution to women on an international scale.

-Eve Ensler – author of the Vagina Monologues
+Eve Ensler – author of “The Vagina Monologues”

 My friend Dean was in prison for various frauds.
 A good church lady befriended him as a pen-pal and sent him a Gospel to read.
-Every time he started to read it his body began to fill with and amazing warmth, and his mind began to fill with an amazing peace, and his heat began to fill with an amazing joy.
+Every time he started to read it his body began to fill with and amazing warmth, and his mind began to fill with an amazing peace, and his heart began to fill with an amazing joy.
 And it freaked him out!!
 So he put the book down and wasn’t sure if he should read it again.

 Dean told this to the Anglican chaplain who didn’t know what to make of it.
 He told it to the Uniting chaplain (it sounds like a joke but it’s a true story!) and the Uniting chaplain said, “Yes that is weird!”
 But the Roman Catholic chaplain read it right.
 He said, “Dean, do you know what’s happening to you?
 You’re entering the Kingdom of God.
-You’re becoming a Christian.
 You’re going to be living a changed life!”